Criticism of the response to the Grenfell Tower fire: Road access

 Kensington and Chelsea Council was warned in 2010 that building a new secondary school very near Grenfell Tower could block access by emergency vehicles.
 A 2013 blog post by Grenfell Action Group stated, "There is barely adequate room to manoeuvre for fire engines responding to emergency calls, and any obstruction of this emergency access zone could have lethal consequences in the event of a serious fire or similar emergency in Grenfell Tower or the adjacent blocks."
-The council demolished a multi-storey car park to build the school.
-This added to congestion and parked cars in streets around Grenfell Tower that were already narrow and made it hard for fire engines to get to the fire.
+The council demolished an 80-bay car park to build the school.
+This is alleged to have added to congestion and parked cars in streets around Grenfell Tower that were already narrow and made it harder for fire engines to get to the fire.

 Lack of sprinklers

 Like the vast majority of high-rise buildings in the UK, Grenfell Tower did not have sprinklers.
 A BBC Breakfast investigation focusing on half of the UK's council- and housing association-owned tower blocks found that 2% of them had full sprinkler systems.
 Deaths were 87% lower when buildings with sprinklers caught fire.
 England, Wales and Scotland now require sprinklers to be installed in newly built tall buildings, since 2007, but there is no requirement to fit them in existing buildings.
 Dany Cotton has called for sprinklers to be retrofitted in all social housing blocks.
 David Siber, an advisor to the Fire Brigades Union, said that sprinklers could have prevented the fire from ever spreading beyond the kitchen where it started.
 Geoff Wilkinson, the building regulations columnist for the Architects' Journal, said that once the fire starting spreading through cladding, sprinklers would have had little effect.

 A few days after the fire, the Conservative leader of the council Nicholas Paget-Brown was asked why sprinklers had not been installed in the tower during the recent renovation.
 Paget-Brown said that the Grenfell Tower residents did not have a collective view in favour of installing sprinklers during the recent renovations.
 He also said that if they had been installed, it would have delayed the refurbishment and been more disruptive.
 ITV business editor Joel Hills stated that he had been told that the installation of sprinklers had not even been discussed.